 Threats: Disturbance to their ocean and beach habitats affects both the survival and breeding of Little Penguins.
 Ocean threats include overfishing (especially of pilchards, whitebait and squid), the use of gill nets, disturbance from boating, oil spills and related pollution.

 On land, predation by cats, dogs and foxes, as well as careless recreational use of beaches, seriously threaten the survival of Little Penguins.

 At Perth Zoo: In 1999, Perth Zoo opened a Little Penguin exhibit, the Penguin Plunge.
 This exhibit is part of the Zoo’s Australian Walkabout and includes a 50,000 litre saltwater pool with limestone reefs and beach areas with coastal vegetation.
 The whole exhibit is covered by a net which contains Marine Terns that coexist with the penguins.
 Perth Zoo also breeds Little Penguins.
 Come and be part of the Penguin Feed at 11.00am every day.

 Caught on Film: Perth Zoo is researching penguin reproduction and behaviour using security cameras and temperature and humidity loggers placed inside the penguins’ burrows.
 The information collected will provide Perth Zoo with a better understanding of the penguins’ nest box preferences as well as optimal temperatures and humidity for breeding.
 The four films on this page show a penguin sitting on the chicks, feeding them and then the older chicks inside the burrow.

-Did you know?
 Penguins have an annual moult, which takes about fifteen days.
-During this time they are unable go to sea because they have lost their waterproofing.
+During this time they are unable to go to sea because they have lost their waterproofing.
 This is a very stressful time for a penguin, during which they retire to their burrows or shelters and don’t eat.